ninjaaron/replacing-bash-scripting-with-python/README.rst

 So that's awkward.
 In fact, this madness was one of my primary motivations for writing easyproc_.

-If you want to sen a string to the stdin of a process, you will use a different ``run`` parameter, ``input`` (again, requires bytes unless ``universal_newlines=True``).
+If you want to send a string to the stdin of a process, you will use a different ``run`` parameter, ``input`` (again, requires bytes unless ``universal_newlines=True``).